markmi/acpphint/README.md

   and the like have mostly been removed.
 Some of the old makefile.* files are around as examples.

-- The Pine64+ 2GB and PowerMac11,2 that allowed all
-  memory slots to be used "bit the dust".
+- The PowerMac11,2 that allowed all memory slots to be used "bit the dust", as did the Pine64+ 2GB.
 As such I'm reverting to no coverage of old PowerMacs or the Pine64+ 2GB.
 (FreeBSD has 32-bit power pc messed up currently.)